 Successful Value Investing Changes Drastically In 2020

-Some investors claim value investing is dead and will remain dead post COVID-19.
+Some investors claim value investing is dead and will remain dead post-Covid.
 This is based on their annual underperformance compared to growth of 6.1% since 2007, which worsened in 2020.

 Most investors claim that this is caused by incremental power of tech stocks and 0% interest rates.
 This article refutes this and provides the two real reasons behind the underperformance.